mathesong/relfeas/README.md

 #### Example 5

-Variance reduction strategies (see paper) for PBR28 lead to new outcomes with poor reliability (see paper and [Matheson et al., 2017](https://ejnmmires.springeropen.com/articles/10.1186/s13550-017-0304-1)).
+Variance reduction strategies (see paper) for PBR28 lead to new outcomes with poor reliability (see paper by [Matheson et al., 2017](https://ejnmmires.springeropen.com/articles/10.1186/s13550-017-0304-1)).
 Very large differences between groups are required before these new outcome measures begin to be reliable for applied research questions.

-One can conceptualise the required Cohen's D in various ways to get an idea of whether or not such a large effect is or is not reasonable for a particular research question.
+One can conceptualise the required Cohen's D in various ways to get an idea of whether or not such a large effect is or is not reasonable for a particular research question. ()

+-   **d** Cohen's D
+-   **u3** Cohen's U3
+-   **overlap** Distributional overlap
+-   **cles** Common Language Effect Size

+(more details in the paper, or [here](http://rpsychologist.com/d3/cohend/))

 ``` r
 #########